Geometry underlies the mechanical stiffening and softening of an indented floating film: Model system

+We work in a geometry previously investigated by Holmes and Crosby \cite{Holmes10} and Huang \cite{Huang10}.
+We use spin-coated, ultrathin polystyrene sheets (thickness $58 < t < 490$ nm, Young's modulus $E = 3.4$ GPa) of circular shape (radius $11 < \Rf < 44$ mm), that are floated on a liquid bath of density $\rho$ = 1000 kg/m$^3$ and surface tension $\gamma = 72$ mN/m.
+We indent the films a vertical distance $\delta$ as illustrated in Fig.~\ref{fig:1}a, using a custom force probe mounted on a computer-controlled vertical translation stage, following Ref.~\citealp{Holmes10}.
+To access an even larger dynamic range of indentation depths, we perform numerical simulations in the molecular dynamics software LAMMPS \cite{Plimpton95}.
+We use a triangular lattice model for the sheet \cite{Seung88} and springs with zero rest length for the liquid \cite{Giomi12}.
+This approach allows us to use parallel computing methods to address this inherently multiscale problem where the sheet thickness, wrinkle wavelength, and sheet radius occupy separate lengthscales.

-\textbf{Indenting a floating ultrathin polymer film.} We work in an experimental geometry previously investigated by Holmes and Crosby \cite{Holmes10} and Huang \cite{Huang10}.
-We spin coat polystyrene films ($E = 3.4$ GPa) of thickness 58 $< t < $ 490 nm on glass substrates, cut them into discs of radius $11 < \Rf < 44$ mm, and float them onto deionized water with density $\rho$ = 1000 kg/m$^3$ and surface tension $\gamma = 72$ mN/m.
-Our experiments fall in the doubly-asymptotic limit of weak tension, $\gamma/Y < 10^{-3}$, and negligible bending stiffness, $\epsilon = B \rho g/\gamma^2 < 10^{-4}$, where $Y = Et$ is the stretching modulus, $B$ is the bending modulus, and $\epsilon$ is the inverse bendability \cite{Davidovitch11}.
+Our films fall in the doubly-asymptotic limit of weak tension, $\gamma/Y < 10^{-3}$, and negligible bending stiffness, $\epsilon = B \rho g/\gamma^2 < 10^{-4}$, where $Y = Et$ is the stretching modulus, $B$ is the bending modulus, $g$ is the gravitational acceleration, and $\epsilon$ is the inverse bendability \cite{Davidovitch11}.
 Such films can bare only a minute level of compression before buckling out of plane, and they exhibit an approximately linear stress-strain response under tensile loading, all the way up to fracture \cite{Liu15}.
 We work in the regime $\Rf \gg \ell_c$, where $\ell_c =\sqrt{\gamma/\rho g} \approx 2.7$ mm is the gravity-capillary length, which defines the lateral scale on which a bare liquid interface would be disturbed due to a point deflection.
-We indent the films a vertical distance $\delta$ using an aluminum ball of radius $1.6$ mm attached to a custom force probe, as illustrated in Fig.~\ref{fig:1}a.
-Beyond a threshold $\delta$, wrinkles form in an annular region and then expand towards the center and edge of the film~\cite{Vella15,Paulsen16}, eventually covering the film as pictured in Fig.~\ref{fig:1}b.